DeeMcCart/CI_PP3_RepairsTracker/README.md

 - Javascript

 ### Frameworks & Tools
-* LucidChart was used to draw the systgem flowcharts
+* LucidChart was used to draw the system flowcharts
 * Github was used to hold the project repository and implement versioning
 * Gitpod was used for code and readme maintenance
 * Google Cloud Platform was used to manage access and permissions to the Google Drive and Google Sheets